adtrace/AdTrace-Home/files/FAQs/flutter/flutter-faq-en.md

 ---
 ## General Questions

-### which platforms are supported in flutter sdk?
+### Which platforms are supported in flutter sdk?
 iOS,android!

-### are there any difference between android or iOS SDKs and flutter SDK?
+### Are there any difference between android or iOS SDKs and flutter SDK?
 no there is not! flutter SDK is based on native android and iOS SDKs of Adtrace.

 ---
 ## Implementation

-### how to find flutter SDK for Adtrace?
+### How to find flutter SDK for Adtrace?
 there are several ways!
 first consider searching on [`pub.dev`](https://pub.dev) website and search for `adtrace`.